Group pushes expedited sainthood for 6 African Americans

 All six have been declared Servants of God, meaning they've passed the first major test along the road to sainthood.
 Toussaint, Tolton and DeLille have also been deemed "Venerable," placing them one miracle shy of beatification.

-Ralph Moore says they've waited long enough, that the church should waive its usual requirements and recognize them as soon as possible as the saints they are.
+Ralph Moore said they've waited long enough, that the church should waive its usual requirements and recognize them as soon as possible as the saints they are.

 (0) comments